student groups presenting class projects in showcase event

 3. Students intending to obtain a degree in Engineering are strongly advised to complete MATH 1510 and MATH 1710.
 However, MATH 1500 or MATH 1230 may be taken in lieu of MATH 1510; MATH 1700 or MATH 1232 may be taken in lieu of MATH 1710.
 MATH 1690 fulfills the requirement of both MATH 1510 and MATH 1710.

 4. PHIL 1290 Critical Thinking is the recommended complementary studies elective.
-Students may, however, select any course from the Faculties of Arts and Management (Asper School of Business) at the 1000 level or above, except for ARTS 1110 (Introduction to University).
+Students may, however, select any course from the UM Faculty of Arts or Faculty of Management (Asper School of Business) at the 1000 level or above, except for ARTS 1110 (Introduction to University), to fulfill the complementary studies elective requirement.

-5. Course selected from the list of approved Written English requirement.
+5. Written English course must be selected from the list of approved Written English courses for Engineering students.

 6. Three credit hours are required to satisfy the Written English requirement.
 Should a student complete a six credit hour course, the additional three credit hours may be used to satisfy general complementary studies requirements within a student's program.